CenturyLinkCloud/PublicKB/Support/backup-service-changes-faq.md

 ### What does this mean for me?

 Your backups on Standard and Premium will continue to function until the Simple Backup Service becomes available.
-At that point, your simple backup policy will be configured to match Standard or Premium storage and you can adjust their policy from there.
-Your backup will then continue to occur consistent with Standard or Premium backup service definitions (the one exception would be backups will be for entire drives and their paths, not snapshots).
+At that point, customers will need apply a Simple Backup Policy to their servers in order to have data backed up.
+Your backup will then operate consistent with Standard or Premium backup service definitions, provided that you apply a similar policy to your servers (the one exception: new backups will be for entire drives and their paths, not snapshots).

 ### Will my servers be automatically removed from standard & premium storage?
 Is there something I need to do to enable Simple Backup Service?

+Yes, customer action will be required.
 The default option for customers will be as follows:

-* CenturyLink engineers will remove Standard & Premium storage from your servers
+* CenturyLink engineers will remove Standard & Premium storage from the Platform (primary block storage will continue to function).
+* CenturyLink will then populate a few common backup policies to your account.
-* The engineers will then associate Simple Backup Service Policies that closely mirror Standard & Premium functionality to each server
+* You will need to associate a Simple Backup Service policy to each server if desired.
-* Customers may then remove the policies or create their own
+* Customers can also modify a pre-populated policy or create their own.

 If you would prefer a different path than the one above, please contact us at [help@ctl.io](mailto:help@ctl.io) or reach out to your account manager.

 ### When is this happening?

-The Standard and Premium products will be phased out data center-by-data center.
-This phased retirement of Standard and Premium - and phased launch of the Simple Backup Service - is likely to occur in late 2015 or early 2016.
-We will post more details on this transition in the coming weeks.
+This retirement of Standard and Premium - and launch of the Simple Backup Service - will occur according to the following timeline:

+* October 7, 2015 - notification of the retirement of Standard and Premium Storage
+* November 16, 2015 - update to this knowledge article with notification of the following timeline
+* December 15, 2015 - the Premium storage service will be modified to replicate snapshots to the local DC only
+* January 5, 2016 - Simple Backup Service generally available; customer initiated migration period
+* Feb 16, 2016 - Standard and Premium storage services retired

 ### Will my pricing change?